DNACENSolutions/dnac_ansible_workflows/workflows/assurance_pathtrace/README.md

 ---

-This README outlines the steps to use the Ansible playbooks for managing assurance pathtrace in Cisco Catalyst Center.
+This README outlines the steps to use the Ansible playbooks for managing assurance path trace in Cisco Catalyst Center.

 ## Workflow Steps